-In addition, Warren Buffet’s Berkshire Hathaway’s (BRK.A) has invested over 5% stake in each of the five major Japanese trading companies, namely Itochu Corp., Marubeni Corp., Mitsubishi Corp., Mitsui & Co. and Sumitomo .
+Additionally, Warren Buffet’s Berkshire Hathaway (BRK.A) has invested over 5% stake in each of the top five Japanese trading companies, namely Itochu Corp., Marubeni Corp., Mitsubishi Corp., Mitsui & Co. and Sumitomo .
 Corp.
 Continuing, the investment is valued at nearly $ 6.25 billion based on trading house closing prices on Aug.
 28, according to a CNBC report.

-Japanese trading companies, also known as “sogo shosha,” are conglomerates that import almost everything from energy and metals to food and textiles and also provide services to manufacturers, according to an article by CNBC.
+Japanese trading companies, also known as “sogo shosha”, are conglomerates that import almost everything from energy and metals to food and textiles and also provide services to manufacturers, according to a CNBC report.
 Berkshire has announced plans to hold long-term investments, with the option of expanding its stakes in any of the companies to a maximum of 9.9%, depending on price (according to a CNBC article).

 Japanese Olympic Minister Seiko Hashimoto also said she believed the Tokyo Games that had been postponed due to the coronavirus crisis would be held for good next year, given the preparations made by athletes and others associated with the tournament, according to sources.
-The Tokyo Olympics will certainly be a big boost to the Japanese economy next year.
+The Tokyo Olympics will certainly be a big support for the Japanese economy next year.

 Focus on Japan ETFs